Procyclidine: Overdose

 Signs of procyclidine overdose are those of an anticholinergic and include confusion, agitation and sleeplessness that can last up to or more than 24 hours.
 Pupils become dilated and unreactive to light.
 Tachycardia (fast heart beat), as well as auditory and visual hallucinations have also been reported.

 Other known symptoms of overdose are: clumsiness or unsteadiness, being severely drowsy, having a severely dry mouth, nose, or throat, having an altered mood or other mental changes, seizures, being short of breath or having troubled breathing, a dry and warm, flushed skin.

 A suspected overdose with severe life-threatening symptoms should immediately be brought to medical attention, where reversal can be attempted with physostigmine administered intravenously or subcutaneously.

+Pharmacology

+Pharmacodynamics

+Procyclidine is an anticholinergic.
+It is specifically an antimuscarinic.
+The drug acts as a non-selective antagonist of the muscarinic acetylcholine M1, M2, and M4 receptors, whereas its activities at the M3 and M5 receptors are reportedly unknown.

+Chemistry

 Synthesis

 Procyclidine, 1-cyclohexyl-1-phenyl-3-pyrrolidinopropan-1-ol, is synthesized in exactly the same manner as was seen for trihexyphenidyl, except this time the linear synthesis begins with the preparation of 3-(1-pyrrolidino)propiophenone.

 In an interesting variation, the ketone is first reacted with phenylmagnesium bromide.
 Catalytic hydrogenation of the carbinol thus obtained can be stopped after the reduction of only one aromatic ring.